Alcohol and Other Drug Policy

 Counseling and Treatment for Drug and Alcohol Problems

-- Students who may have been, or are, using drugs, and wish counseling may request counseling on campus or referral to outside agencies.
+- Students who may have been or are using drugs may request counseling on campus or a referral to outside agencies.
 If a student enters into a counseling relationship, it will be regarded as privileged information and be treated in a confidential manner.

 An extensive list of drug and alcohol counseling treatment rehabilitation programs is available to students through the Office of Student Affairs, or by calling the Illinois Department of Alcoholism and Substance Abuse at 312-917-3840.

 Members of the Saint Xavier University community are strongly encouraged to report all suspected illegal drug activity on or around the University's property to the Chicago Police Department or Saint Xavier University Public Safety immediately.
 Suspected drug activity can also be reported anonymously to the Cook County State's Attorney's Narcotics Nuisance Abatement Hotline at 773-869-DOPE.

 The Office of the Dean of Students may notify parents/guardians of students under 21 years of age when a student is found responsible for (1) any violation of the drug policy, (2) a second violation of the alcohol policy and (3) a first violation of the alcohol policy when one or more of the following occurs:

 - The student demonstrates a reckless disregard for his/her personal safety or the safety of others.